superg/redumper/README.md

 The preferred way is to run it without arguments (equivalent to running `redumper cd`).
 This is the most common use case that will dump the disc and generate the dump files.
 Everything that can be automated, is automated.
 If the `--drive` option is not specified, the first available drive with an inserted disc will be used.
 If the `--image-name` option is not specified, the image name will be generated based on the current date and drive name.

-The command list is available by running `redumper --help`.
+The full command list is available by running `redumper --help`.

 ## Windows
-The drive is specified using drive letter: e.g. `--drive=E:` or `--drive=E`.
+The drive is specified using its drive letter: e.g. `--drive=E:` or `--drive=E`.

 ## Linux
 The drive is specified using the full path of its device file: `--drive=/dev/sr0`.
 The disc has to be unmounted before running redumper.
 I suggest disabling removable drives automounting.